 Eight Buddhist Symbols

 Square eighth rank civil official's badge for front of robe.
-At center a quail faces the sun as it stands on a rock amidst waves and li shui motif.
+At center a quail faces the sun as it stands on a rock amidst waves.
+The bottom edge has the 立水 li shui ('standing water') design denoting deep water.
 Pearls and four of the eight Buddhist symbols float in the waves: fish; conch; vase; wheel of the law.
 On the rocky banks fungus, bamboo, narcissus grow.
 The sky is filled with clouds, five bats, four of the eight Buddhist symbols; lotus; canopy; mystic knot; and umbrella.
 Greek fret border in couched gold.
 Background in poor condition.
 Probably originally laid with gold thread which was removed for re-use.
 Primarily Peking knot with couched twisted cord and satin stitch.
-Backing of green patterned silk with symbols of eight Taoist immortals in pattern.
-Also on backing: "Made in China" stamp; and white paper sticker with two Chinese characters and the number "327"
+Backing of green patterned silk with symbols of eight Daoist immortals in pattern.
+Also on backing: "Made in China" stamp; and white paper sticker with two Chinese characters and the number "327".

 You may also be interested in these objects: